matthewseaman/pyTanks.SwiftPlayer/README.md

 pyTanks is a battlefield for Python tank AIs to fight.

 * [The Python Server](https://github.com/JoelEager/pyTanks.Server) manages the game and communicates with tank clients about game state.
-* [The JavaScript Viewer](https://github.com/JoelEager/pyTanks.Viewer) manages the display of the battlefield and the scoreboard.
+* [The JavaScript/HTML Viewer](https://github.com/JoelEager/pyTanks.Viewer) manages the display of the battlefield and the scoreboard.
 * [Tank Player Clients](https://github.com/JoelEager/pyTanks.Player) manage and run Tank AIs, communicating with the server by sending and receiving JSON via web sockets.

 ### Where does Swift come in? ###